graphme-app/website/src/pages/docs/index.md

 GraphMe fills this gap by allowing to generate graphs in a similar manner.
 It even allows to connect several time series databases to the same account.

-If GraphMe does not support your time series database of choice, please [reach out to us](/support).
+If GraphMe does not support your time series database of choice, please [reach out to us](mailto:hello@graphme.app).

-## Customizable graphs

-GraphMe proposes a rich API to generate graphs, allowing users to customize them very precisely.
-For example, it is possible to choose the color palette, to change labels, or to anonymize data.

-## Reusable queries

-Whatever the time series database being used, a common pain point for engineers is to write correct queries.
-It is not uncommon for companies to have multiple documents scattered around the place with such queries.
-GraphMe solves this problem by providing a source of truth for queries.
-It allows to reuse common queries under the form of saved graphs.
-Saved graphs support parameters, to support variations of a given query, e.g., to target a different datacenter or environment.

-## Collaborative

-Because GraphMe is tightly integrated with Slack, it naturally encourages collaboration around graphs.
-It becomes possible to insert a graph directly inside a thread, and discuss the insights it provides.